Our research focuses on four main disease areas that have a major impact on public health in developing countries:

 Research - Moyen-Orient

-Studying the causes of pneumonia in refugee populations in Lebanon.
+Understanding the causes of pneumonia in refugee populations in Lebanon to improve prevention and treatment.

 Research - Global